jsimonrichard/ds2-problematic-internet-use/report/report.typ

 Some patients in the CMI's dataset wore fitness watches recording acceleration data and ambient light levels (which could be used as a proxy for whether the patient is inside or outside).
 The data collected exceeded 6GB, which made analysis quite difficult.
 For this reason, we did not use this data to train our final model for question 4.
 However, we still investigated question 2, which requires the use of this data.

-The distribution of lengths for which patients wore these devices is visualize by @actigraphy-lengths.
+The distribution of lengths for which patients wore these devices is visualized by @actigraphy-lengths.

 #figure(
   image("actigraphy-lengths.png"),